aarondail/dociter/packages/doctarion-document/design/MULTIPLE_INTERACTORS.md

-Interactors are an editor concept (so: not part of the document directly), and they points to a part of a document that may be interacted with (hence the name).
 A particular interactor may be a cursor (pointing to a single cursor position or node the document) or a selection (which is basically two cursors: a main cursor and an anchor).

 ## MERGING